-Every lunch break I was buying and reading industry magazines.
-Every spare moment I had, I was visiting social media sites, such as Sphinn, that specialise in online marketing.
-I subscribed to more blogs than I could conceivably read in a week.
-I created this very blog as an extension to the original website so that I could practice the principles I was reading and test them out for myself.
-I knew that merely regurgitating the facts I read elsewhere would be meaningless.
-I needed to know these things first hand by doing.
+I even created this very blog as an extension of the original website purely so I could practice the principles I was reading and test them out for myself.
+Merely regurgitating the facts I read elsewhere would be meaningless.
+I needed to know these techniques first hand by doing.

-In the evenings, I was still at the PC, either reading, Sphinning or coding the website.
-Very soon, I was submitting my own articles to Sphinn and was encouraged by the response.
-By January, I not only had the blog off and running with a number of subscribers, but I began writing on these topics for Nett Magazine, a new small business ecommerce title released in Australia in December.
+In the evenings, I was still at the computer; reading, writing or coding the website.
+Very soon, I began submitting my own articles to marketing communities and was encouraged by the response.
+By January, I not only had the blog off and running with a number of subscribers, but had begun writing on these topics for Nett Magazine, a new small business e-commerce title.

-I went from ignorance to authority on the topic of online business and internet marketing in weeks.
+Within weeks, I had gone from ignorance to authority on the topic of online business and internet marketing.
 The boss was now coming to me for advice on how to improve the link structure of the site.
 My name was becoming recognised in the online community.

 As a result, I no longer carry out customer copywriting jobs.
-We have employed a young journalism graduate to deal with customers as I have inadvertently created a brand new role within the organization – that of Marketing Communications Manager.
+We’ve employed a young journalism graduate to deal with customers as I’ve inadvertently created a brand new role within the organisation – that of Marketing Communications Manager.
 And I got a whacking pay rise to boot.
-My duties are pretty much as you would expect.
-I blog and write articles to build brand awareness of Netregistry and its subsidiaries, while creating and running the new social media campaigns we have implemented as a result of my work.

 The lesson?
 Be a writer 24×7.
 Always reading, always learning, always observing.
 Your writing is only ever as good as the information you have to impart or the unique perception you have.
 Make sure your message is worth writing about and live it with a passion.